Arms industry: 2014–2018

 SIPRI has identified 67 countries as exporters of major weapons in 2014–18.
 The top 5 exporters during the period were responsible for 75 percent of all arms exports.
 The composition of the five largest exporters of arms changed between 2014 and 2018 and remained unchanged compared to 2009–13, although their combined total exports of major arms were 10 percent higher.
 In 2014–18, significant increases in arms exports from the US, France and Germany were seen, while Chinese exports rose marginally and Russian exports decreased.

 In 2014–18, 155 countries (about three-quarters of all countries) imported major weapons.
 The top 5 recipients accounted for 33 percent of the total arms imports during the period.
 The top five arms importers – Saudi Arabia, India, Egypt, Australia, and Algeria – accounted for 35 percent of total arms imports in 2014–18.
 Of these, Saudi Arabia and India were among the top five importers in both 2009–13 and 2014–18.

 In 2014–18, the volume of major arms international transfers was 7.8 percent higher than in 2009–13 and 23 percent higher than that in 2004–08.
 The largest arms importer was Saudi Arabia, importing arms primarily from the United States, United Kingdom, and France.
 Between 2009–13 and 2014–18, the flow of arms to the Middle East increased by 87 percent.
 Also including India, Egypt, Australia, and Algeria, the top five importers received 35 percent of the total arms imports, during 2014–18.
 The five largest exporters were the United States, Russia, France, Germany and China.

-Post-2018
+Post-2021

-Imports of major arms by states in Europe increased by 155 per cent between 2015–19 and 2020–24, while the global volume of international arms transfers decreased marginally, by 0.6 per cent.
-The five largest arms importers in 2020–24 were Ukraine, India, Qatar, Saudi Arabia and Pakistan, while the five largest arms exporters were the United States, France, Russia, China and Germany.
+The global volume of major arms transferred between states in 2021-2025 was 9.2 per cent higher than in the previous five-year period (2016–20).
+This was the biggest increase since 2011-15.
+Arm imports by states in Europe more than trebled between the two periods (+210 per cent).
+The five largest arms importers in 2021–25 were Ukraine, India, Saudi Arabia, Qatar and Pakistan, while the five largest arms exporters were the United States, France, Russia, Germany and China.